James-Wachuka/python-kafka_distributed_task_queue/README.md

 ## Customization

 - Task Processing Logic: Customize the task processing logic in the `consumer.py` file according to your specific requirements.
 The provided example simply converts the tasks to uppercase.
+Here is the enhanced [consumer code](consumer.py)

 - Scaling: You can scale the worker consumer by running multiple instances of the consumer code on different machines or processes.
 Kafka's distributed nature enables efficient load balancing across multiple consumers.

 - Error Handling: Enhance the code with error handling mechanisms, such as retrying failed tasks, logging errors, or sending alerts in case of task failures.
+[This consumer and producer code](consu_prod) has been improved for error handling

 ## Contributing